TrueSport Talks

 Sport has immense potential to build resilient, mentally healthy communities.
 Beyond physical benefits, it fosters holistic wellness and life skills that last beyond competition.
 But as athlete stories and national data highlight a growing mental health crisis, sport must acknowledge its role, embrace change, and lead with proactive, collaborative solutions to support the next generation.

-- Join Team USA athletes to discuss mental wellness…BECAUSE athlete voices matter.
+• Join Olympic, Paralympic, and National team athletes to discuss mental wellness…BECAUSE athlete voices matter.

 8:30-8:45 a.m.